Utah Criminal Statute of Limitations Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Every crime has a time limit on how long criminal prosecutors have to file criminal charges, and possibly a trial based on evidence gathered by the police.
-These time limits generally vary depending on the type of crime, and prosecutors have more time to bring serious felony charges than for less serious misdemeanor charges.
+Every crime has a time limit on how long criminal prosecutors have to file charges and possibly conduct a trial based on evidence gathered by the police.
+These time limits vary depending on the type of crime, and prosecutors have more time to file serious felony charges than for less serious misdemeanor charges.
 This is an introduction to criminal statutes of limitations laws in Utah.

 Criminal Statutes of Limitation in Utah

-The table below lists Utah's criminal statutes of limitations.
+The table below lists Utah's criminal statutes of limitations and the time limits associated with each crime.

 ---|---|